 It wasn't until January 2008 that Abundiz acted on the decision he had made in a hospital bed two years earlier.
 He decided to call the journey "Code 3 for a Cure" Mission of Hope and Honor Across America.
 (The term "Code 3" was used at his fire station whenever they would respond to a call that required both lights and sirens.
 It was considered to be a call of the highest urgency.
-Abundiz thought it an appropriate name for his mission because he saw an urgent need to eradicate cancer and felt that part of finding a cure was to help those currently suffering from it.)
+Abundiz thought it an appropriate name for his mission because he saw an urgent need to eradicate cancer and felt that part of finding a cure was to help those who are hit so hard by it--his fellow firefighters.)
 He set a departure date of June 13, 2008, and got to work.
 His first step was to obtain a fire engine and, after approaching numerous fire apparatus manufacturers, it was Sutphen Corporation that came through and provided a fire engine for the journey.
 But Sutphen didn't stop there, also offering to provide the necessary fuel for the apparatus to get him across the country and back.

 Once Abundiz accomplished the critical first step of obtaining an apparatus, the rest of the logistics fell naturally into place.
 Abundiz, along with his wife, son, and some fellow comrades, departed on the scheduled date from the Los Angeles City Fire Department, driving the Sutphen engine across the country and back.
 In 33 days, they visited 59 fire departments in 24 states, collecting the names of firefighters who had lost their lives to cancer.
 The crew conducted memorial ceremonies in both Los Angeles and New York, in which they read the names of the firefighters to honor and remember them.
 A memorial fire bell that was carried on the apparatus was used for the ceremonies, and was rung out once for each name called.
 The crew also conducted ceremonies at various fire departments along their journey.
 As Abundiz visited fire stations across the country, he encouraged fellow firefighters to follow their safety guidelines, utilize the protective equipment provided by their department, and get their cancer screenings.
 He also relayed this message: "If you are ever diagnosed with cancer, remember, this: You are the general in this battle and your body is the battlefield.
 The doctors are your soldiers who will provide you with information about the enemy on the battlefield.
 But it is YOU who will make the final decision on the battle plan against this enemy.
 Don't rely on just one doctor's opinion; obtain at least a couple more opinions before you make the command decision that will change your life forever."